VANCOUVER AND VICTORIA, B.C. CANADA

 Maplewood Farm – a former dairy farm that now features pigs, chickens, horses and hundreds of birds and other farm animals.

-• Gastown - Vancouver’s most historic neighborhood.
-You’ll find a picture-perfect collection of old buildings, cobblestones, the Steam Clock, and vintage lampposts.
-A lively area with boutiques, one-of-a-kind galleries and some of the best culinary cuisine in Vancouver.
+• Gastown - Vancouver’s oldest neighborhood features charming old buildings, cobblestone streets, the Steam Clock, and vintage lampposts.
+It’s a vibrant area with shops, unique galleries, and top-notch restaurants.
 Music lovers head for Guilt & Co which offers jazz, soul and cabaret.

-• Talaysay Tours - explore beautiful locations with a local First Nations guide.
-The First Nation guide will share ancient and contemporary stories, legends, and their Aboriginal ways of living.
+• Talaysay Tours - discover beautiful places with a local First Nations guide who will share traditional stories and their way of life.

 • Overnight: Vancouver